-Collaborative Decision Making: The Ruckelshaus Institute supports inclusive and collaborative approaches to environmental conflict resolution by providing facilitation and convening services, trainings in mediation and collaborative decision making for natural resource professionals, and courses in negotiation theory for UW students.
+Collaborative Solutions: The Ruckelshaus Institute supports inclusive and collaborative approaches to environmental conflict resolution by facilitating and convening collaborative processes, offering trainings in mediation and collaborative decision making for natural resource professionals, and teaching courses in negotiation theory for UW students.
 The Collaboration Program in Natural Resources is a yearlong professional development series to train natural resource professionals in negotiation, facilitation, and collaborative processes.

 The University of Wyoming’s Biodiversity Institute, established in 2012, promotes research, education, and public engagement around biological diversity in all its forms and on all scales.
 The institute is a center where scholars and the public convene to expand understanding of biodiversity science and to explore the interplay between human society and the natural world.
 The Biodiversity Institute fosters conservation of biodiversity by enabling all citizens to participate in scientific discovery.